Monthly Archives: December 2006

 The “Hot” pot

 Among the objects that will be returned to Italy is the spectacular Euphronios Krater, a masterwork of ancient Greek vase making and decoration.
 Since 1972, the Euphronios Krater has been a showpiece of the Greek and Roman collections at the Met.
-The krater is ...(MORE ...)
+The krater is named for ...(MORE ...)